zudochkin/awesome-newsletters/README.md

 ### Devops
 * [DevOps Weekly](http://www.devopsweekly.com/).
 A weekly slice of devops news.
+* [DevOps newsletter](https://blog.serverdensity.com/devops-newsletter/).
+The best DevOps links of the week delivered to your inbox every Sunday in the form of the DevOps newsletter.

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.